 Most importantly, on the inside, it also has three bands: One 2.4Ghz that caps at 400Mbps, one 2×2 5GHz band (867Mbps), and another 4×4 5GHz band (1733Mbps).

 There’s one significant difference, however.
-As an extender, it works with all routers from any vendors.
+As an extender, it works with all routers from any vendor.
 That said, if you use it with a dual-band 802.11ac router, you’ll have a similar setup as having an Orbi system.
 One of its 5GHz bands will work solely to connect itself to the router, leaving the other two for the job of serving clients.
 In this case, you can also use its network port to host wired clients.

 But with which router should I use it?

 The Netgear EX8000 will work with any router.
 However, to make it worth the investment, you should use it with a router of a similar Wi-Fi specification.
 (Read more about Wi-Fi here).
 That said, it’s best to use it with a 4×4 802.11ac router, but a 2×2 router will do, too.

 Also, you don’t need to use a tri-band router — though that doesn’t hurt — since the dedicated back-haul band is only necessary on the extender unit.
 However, you don’t want to use it with a single band 2.4GHz router — in case somehow somebody still has one.
 In this case, you’ll likely have a slow Wi-Fi network with a severe signal loss on this band.